Critical Resistance: Mission

 Critical Resistance takes an abolitionist stance against the prison industrial complex which draws from the legacy of the slavery abolition movement in the 1800s.
-CR abolitionists view the current prison system as not "broken" as many reformists do, but as working effectively at what they say is its true purpose: to contain, control, and kill those people that the state sees as threats, including people of color, immigrants, and members of the LGBT community.
+CR abolitionists view the current prison system as not "broken" as many reformists do, but as working effectively at what they say is its true purpose: to contain, control, and kill those people that the state sees as threats, including people of color, immigrants, and members of the LGBTQ community.
 CR's goal is not to reform the prison system but to dismantle it completely, and create new ways of accountability and community care.
 The three key dimensions of Critical Resistance are public policy, community organizing, and academic research.
 CR utilizes academic work, legislative and other policy interventions, and grassroots campaigns in an effort to reverse the expansion of prisons and to call for the decriminalization of drugs and prostitution.
 Part of CR's mission statement asserts that it is the provision of basic necessities such as food, shelter, and care - not incarceration and punishment - that will make communities safe and secure.

 Origins

 Critical Resistance (CR) was formed in 1997.
 Activists founded CR to address issues of mass incarceration and policing.
 On September 25–27, 1998, Critical Resistance held its first conference at the University of California, Berkeley.
-Over 3,500 participants attended, including former and current prisoners and their families, activists, academics, religious leaders, homeless people, policymakers, and members of the LGBT community.
+Over 3,500 participants attended, including former and current prisoners and their families, activists, academics, religious leaders, homeless people, policymakers, and members of the LGBTQ community.
 This conference challenged what it called the prison industrial complex (PIC).
 Critical Resistance says that the government has commodified prisons as desirable and, in return, has gained public support to expand prisons.
 CR's initial international conference put the term "prison-industrial complex" on the national agenda with the goal of convincing the American public to stop mass incarceration.
 CR's mission statement supports abolishing the PIC, and promotes the idea that capitalism profits from incarceration, particularly the incarceration of people of color, women, and the poor.
 The conference encouraged different organizations to engage in activism.
 In particular, the "Schools Not Jails" initiative and the Youthforce Coalition began to combat what they called the "criminalization of youth of color" after the conference.